-The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations in the Gulf of Mexico, Caribbean or eastern tropical Pacific Ocean to attend the GCFI 72 in Punta Cana, Dominican Republic, November 2019.
-The Award is to encourage and help students to work on fish aggregations and showcase their ideas and work at GCFI.
+The SCRFA Student Travel Award of US$800 is available for a student working on fish aggregations in the Gulf of Mexico, Caribbean or eastern tropical Pacific Ocean to attend the GCFI 74 in November 2021.
+The Award is to encourage and help students to work on fish aggregations and showcase their ideas and work in a talk at GCFI.

 The student must meet the following criteria:

 1. Be currently enrolled as a University student.

 2. Be working on, or proposing to work on fish aggregations in the Gulf of Mexico, Caribbean or tropical east Pacific Ocean.

 3. The application must be received by 31 July 2021, and include the following:

 - Short letter to SCRFA detailing the importance of attending GCFI

 - Abstract submitted to GCFI for a presentation (talk) which addresses any of the Award themes below

 - A letter from their major professor stating their current academic standing, and their progress toward their degree

 SCRFA will make their decision by 1 September 2021.
 The student receiving the award: